joellanus/Arena_Breakout/README.md

 # Arena Breakout Helper

 A modern, offline HTML app for Arena Breakout.
-Includes a sleek helper, an interactive map tool, a built‑in self‑update flow (no localhost/servers), and an authoring mode to ship curated pins to all users.
+Includes a sleek helper, an interactive map tool, and a built‑in self‑update flow (no localhost/servers).

 ## Highlights

 - Updater: checks `version.json` on main, downloads ZIP from CDN; fallback to GitHub Releases
 - Interactive Map Tool: draw, pins, zoom, export
 - Shipped Base Layers: curated pins per map loaded from `assets/maps/data/<map>.json` with category toggles
-- Author Mode (dev only): place base pins and export JSON directly into the repo folder
+- Always‑on editing: right‑click to add/edit/move/delete pins and building labels; changes auto‑save
 - Hover tooltip: enlarged label when hovering near a pin
 - No server required; everything runs from the filesystem